Chapter 2 Programming Preliminaries

 Once we have our function with defaults, we can call the function while specifying only the inputs that differ from the default values:

-The function will use its default values for trials and seed.
+The function will use its default values for mn and s.
 Using defaults lets the user call the function more succinctly.

-Later chapters will have much more to say about—and many further illustrations of—the process of writing custom functions.
+Later chapters will have much more to say about the process of writing custom functions, as well as many further illustrations and examples.

 In discussing how to write functions for simulations, we will often present function skeletons.
 By a skeleton, we mean code that creates a function with a specific set of input arguments, but where the body is left partially or fully unspecified.
 Here is a cursory example of a function skeleton: